Monday, November 28, 2016

 David Crosby, “Déjà vu”, song.

 Reincarnation is another common belief, across many cultures, religions and individuals.
 Reincarnation is one of the easiest answers to the question of how the individual self can continue after death.
-When the ephemeral body expires, the immortal soul the dwelt within that body moves to another body.
+When the ephemeral body expires, the immortal soul that dwelt within that body moves to another body.
 It sometimes provides a rationale for visibly unfair events in an individual life; these are justified according to good or bad deeds in previous life.

 Many religions accept some form of reincarnation as part of the general belief in the eternal life of the soul.
 Many of these accept the idea that people may be reincarnated as animals.
 The soul’s progress towards perfection depends on willful actions of the individual and resulting karma during each life.
-The doctrinal narrative that explains the process of reincarnation is very detained and complex, and of course, is completely different from one religion to the next.
+The doctrinal narrative that explains the process of reincarnation is very detailed and complex, and of course, is completely different from one religion to the next.
 These narratives are contradictory and cannot all be true.

 Some versions of reincarnation are attributed to only people.
 For example, actress Shirley McClain believes that she has lived many previous lives, beginning sometime in our pre-human past.
 (The fact that McClain’s version has no resemblance to archeological or biological evidence doesn’t dissuade her from her belief.)
 There are books and websites on how to find and remember our previous lives.